mercurius-js/mercurius/docs/plugins.md

 Check the [`mercurius-auth` documentation](https://github.com/mercurius-js/auth) for detailed usage.

+## mercurius-cache

+Mercurius Cache is a plugin for [Mercurius](https://mercurius.dev) that caches the results of your GraphQL resolvers, for Mercurius.

+Check the [`mercurius-cache` documentation](https://github.com/mercurius-js/cache) for detailed usage.

 ## mercurius-validation

 Mercurius Validation is a plugin for [Mercurius](https://mercurius.dev) that adds configurable validation support.